paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-103-agricultural-research-extension-and-education-reform.md

 (2) **Term** — The term of a grant under this section may not exceed 10 years.

+(3) **Matching requirement**

+  (A) *In general* — An entity receiving a grant under this section shall provide non-Federal matching funds (including funds from an agricultural commodity promotion, research, and information program) equal to not less than the amount of the grant.

+  (B) *In-kind support* — Non-Federal matching funds described in subparagraph (A) may include in-kind support.

-(3) **Other conditions** — The Secretary may set such other conditions on the award of a grant under the Initiative as the Secretary determines to be appropriate.
+(4) **Other conditions** — The Secretary may set such other conditions on the award of a grant under the Initiative as the Secretary determines to be appropriate.

 **(h) Priorities** In making grants under the Initiative, the Secretary shall provide a higher priority to projects that—